 a) Treasury: ‘Treasury' segment includes the entire investment portfolio i.e. dealing in Government and other Securities, MoneyMarket Operations and Forex Operations including Derivative contracts.

-b) Wholesale Banking: Wholesale Banking includes all lending activities which are not included under Retail Banking.
+b) Wholesale Banking: Wholesale Banking includes all lending activities to trust, partnership firms and companies which are notincluded Retail Banking.

 a) Expenses directly attributed to particular segment are allocated to the relative segment.